Hemis Festival Of Ladakh

 HOW TO REACH HEMIS MONASTERY

-We have suggested you be on time for Hemis festival of Ladakh.
-Now, your mind must be rumbling that how you’re going to get there.
-After all, Hemis monastery is long 45 km from Leh.
+We have suggested you be on time for the Hemis festival of Ladakh.
+Now, your mind must be rumbling about how you’re going to get there.
+After all, Hemis monastery is 45 km from Leh.
 You can’t go on a walk, and getting public transport is not so easy in Ladakh.
 Feeling stuck?
 Well, leave the worries for us.
 We’ll guide you in every step.

-Though the public transports are not easily available in Ladakh in usual days, you can get the infinite number of vehicles during the Hemis festival.
-No matter where you land in Leh & Ladakh, Hemis monastery is easily accessible from every corner of the valley.
+Though public transport are not easily available in Ladakh in the usual days, you can get an infinite number of vehicles during the Hemis festival.
+No matter where you land in Leh & Ladakh, Hemis Monastery is easily accessible from every corner of the valley.
 The best and the most affordable means of transport are buses.

 Other than buses, private jeeps and cars are also available.
 To your delight, you can even get a Royal Enfield.
 However, there are certain numbers of bikes, so they’re not available all the time.
 Bike trip is really thrilling in Ladakh.
 Just go for it.

-The shortest ways to get the monastery are Srinagar-Leh highway and Manali-Leh highway.
-They both would take around 1 hour to reach Hemis monastery.
+The shortest ways to get the monastery are the Srinagar-Leh highway and the Manali-Leh highway.
+It would take around 1 hour to reach Hemis monastery.

 ● Hemis monastery is the largest and oldest monastery in Ladakh.
 It houses a number of Buddhist statues.
 Each of them has a particular significance.